teunisv/pages/_dynamic/example3.md

 ---
-layout: post
+layout: dynamic
-title: Example 1
+title: Example 3
 ---
-This is the content of Example 1.
+This is the content of Example 3.
 It can include any Markdown formatting.

 # H1
 ## H2